Michael Aldrich: Career

 Aldrich spent 15 years with Honeywell and Burroughs in the UK in various sales and marketing roles, where he became known as an innovator, before joining the Board of Redifon in 1977.

 In 1979, Aldrich invented online shopping by connecting a modified domestic TV to a real-time transaction processing computer via a domestic telephone line.
-The intellectual basis for his system was his view that videotex, the modified domestic TV technology with a very simple menu-driven human–computer interface, was a 'new, universally applicable, participative communication medium-the first since the invention of the telephone.'
+The intellectual basis for his system was his view that videotex, the modified domestic TV technology with a simple menu-driven human–computer interface, was a 'new, universally applicable, participative communication medium-the first since the invention of the telephone.'
 This enabled 'closed' corporate information systems to be opened to 'outside' correspondents not just for transaction processing but also for messaging (e-mail) and information retrieval and dissemination (later known as e-business.)
 His language of 'impacts competitive trading position', 'using IT for competitive advantage', 'externalises labour costs', etc. became commonplace in the management consultancy industry later in the 1980s.
 These ideas fed into the Business Process Reengineering strategies of the 1990s.
 His concept of information technology as a mass communications medium is a driver for the contemporary IT industry.
 His definition of the new mass communications medium as 'participative' (interactive, many-to-many) was fundamentally different to the traditional definitions of mass communication and mass media and a precursor to the social networking on the Internet 25 years later.

 In March 1980 he launched Redifon's Office Revolution.
-The Revolution was that corporate computer information systems had hitherto been in-house.
-From hereon consumers, customers, agents, distributors, suppliers and service companies would be connected on-line to the corporate systems and business would be transacted electronically in real-time.
+The 'revolution' was that corporate computer information systems had hitherto been in-house.
+From hereon, consumers, customers, agents, distributors, suppliers and service companies would be connected on-line to the corporate systems and business would be transacted electronically in real-time.

-During the 1980s he designed, manufactured, sold, installed, maintained and supported many online shopping systems, using videotex technology.
+During the 1980s, he designed, manufactured, sold, installed, maintained and supported multiple online shopping systems, using videotex technology.
 These systems which also provided voice response and handprint processing pre-date the Internet and the World Wide Web, the IBM PC, and Microsoft MS-DOS, and were installed mainly in the UK by large corporations.

 In 1980 he invented a system he called the 'Teleputer' by connecting a modified 14-inch colour television to a plinth containing a Zilog Z80 microprocessor running a modified version of the CP/M operating system and a chip set containing a modem, character generator and auto-dialler.
 The Teleputer of 1980's operate as a stand-alone colour PC (at a time when computer screens were mainly mono-chromatic), with a full complement of application software and network with other computers via dial-up or leased lines.
 The system included two 360 KB floppy disks (later a 20 MB Hard disk), a keyboard and a printer.
 The name 'Teleputer' later became synonymous with the fusion of computers, telecommunications and television in a single device.
 There were plans to add video-disks which at the time, in prototype form, were 12 inches.
-In many ways the Teleputer was the first home media centre concept.
+In a number of ways the Teleputer was the first home media centre concept.